Anil Bordia: Early life & education

 Anil Bordia was born on 5 May 1934 in the Indian city of Indore, in Madhya Pradesh.
 He had his schooling at Vidya Bhavan in Udaipur and graduated from the M. B. College, Udaipur.
 He secured his post graduate degree from the St. Stephen's College, and, later, qualified for the Indian Administrative Service examination in 1957.

+Personal life

 Anil Bordia was married to Otima, a former IAS officer, and the couple had a daughter, Maitreyi and a son, Shreyas.
-Bordia died on 2 September 2012, following a cardiac arrest, at the age of 78.

 Civil services career

 Anil Bordia joined Indian Administrative Service in 1957 for a civil service career which spanned 35 years, until he retired from the service, as the Union Education Secretary in 1992.
 During his career, he was involved in many major educational projects and policy formulation assignments such as the Education Policy of 1986.
 During his public service, he launched the Bihar education project from 1977 through 1980, where he assembled many voluntary organisations, academic institutions and public resource centres to work towards achieving total literacy in the state.
 He was also behind the Mahila Samakhya project, a women's education project which has participation from various women's movements.
 In 1987, he launched the Shikha Karmi program for eradicating illiteracy from the state of Rajasthan.
 Under the program, society monitored schools with locally trained teachers were introduced which was reported to be successful in the universalisation of primary education in the state.